 - Repeatedly press and hold the Power button for 1/2 second before letting go (on/off on/off on/off).

-- Wait a few seconds to see if the Surface boots up.
+- Wait a few seconds to see if the Surface begins running and screen turns on.

 - If it does not, repeat the process.